evgenyneu/js-evaluator-for-android/README.md

 JavaScript with single-line comments won't be evaluated.
 It happens because the library needs to remove new lines from code before evaluation.
 If your JavaScript code does not evaluate, try to run it though jshint and minifyer.

+Test application runs a minified jQuery library as an example.

 ## Feedback

 If you have any issues or need help please do not hesitate to create an issue ticket.